quamotion/docs/imobiledevice/about.rst

 for Windows.

 Quamotion iMobileDevice for Windows provides you with tools to interact with iOS devices on Windows.
-You can
-::doc:`install` using a simple installer or as a zip file.
+You can :doc:`install` using a simple installer or as a zip file.
 There's no need for you to compile anything; just click a few times and it's installed.

 ..
 CAUTION::